 When we start to embrace stress and use it for positive change in our life we can build resilience in all areas of our life.
 This ability to utilize stress means we can control whether we are in eustress or distress.
 Many wonder if there is a good stress?
 Eustress is the type of stress that causes personal growth because we interpret the stressful situation to be a positive one overall.
 Distress is the negative type of stress mindset that can leave us with chronic fatigue, migraines, and other physical symptoms because it triggers our body to panic and shut down rather than embrace the situation we are in.

 Our bodies and minds are incredible.
 If we work with the natural flow of life we can harness pieces of human existence that are normally considered “bad” and create immense positive change with them.
 Stress pushes us to grow and become better, more capable people if we approach it the right way.
 Our bodies are built to be stressed, then recover, and if we facilitate those natural reactions we tune in to a deeper way of learning and growing.

-If you’re ready to learn more about how to use stress as a powerful, positive force in your life, join our program Stress: The Silent Killer.
+If you’re ready to learn more about how to use stress as a powerful, positive force in your life, join our program Detox Your Mind: The Power of Stress Resilience.